ivanmaeder/little-z/README.md

 Assuming that's correct, the optimisations must be in:

-- Not loading the data and processing it in separate steps
+- Loading the data and processing it at the same time (not in separate steps)
 - Keeping track of the value of the densest coordinate's value, instead of looking for it after processing all the data
 - Improving the data processing efficiency through memoization or hardcoding

 ### Memoization or hardcoding

-I think a gain might be in not having to calculate the "circumference" of coordinates every time, and so I could run those calculations once for every different value of K, and/or hardcode the circumference coordinates for a set of K.
+I think a gain might be had in not having to calculate the delivery area of every city, and so I could run those calculations once for every different value of K, and/or hardcode the circumference coordinates for a set of K.

-The circumference coordinates could be saved as values relative to any centre.
-E.g., (-2, 0), etc.
+The circumference coordinates could be saved as values relative to any centre—i.e., for a pizzeria at (0, 0).

-With this, the calculation is reduced either completely (assuming **all** the circumference coordinates are hardcoded), or at least reduced.
+This way, this calculation is reduced either completely (assuming **all** the circumference coordinates are hardcoded), or at least reduced.

 In all cases some arithmetic will still be needed.